avindra/unix-info/src/prim/README.md

 # Primary sources

-Fortunately, there are many good primary sources of information about Unix available freely online.
 Here are various technical papers and other writings about Unix from its creators:

 * 1974: [The UNIX Time-Sharing System](https://dl.acm.org/doi/10.1145/361011.361061)
   * by Dennis M. Ritchie and Ken Thompson